rebelappstudio/rebellion/README.md

 rebellion analyze ./l10n/
 ```

-See Configuration section below to customize set of rules.
+See Configuration section below to customize the set of rules.

 ## Diff